 Note:

-is required prior to entering the lab and clinical component of the program.
+is required prior to entering the lab and clinical component of the program. - Valid Transferring, Lifting and Repositioning (TLR) certification is required prior

-• Valid Transferring, Lifting and Repositioning (TLR) certification is required prior to entry into the lab and clinical
+to entry into the lab and clinical

-• Valid CPR Health Care Provider "C" AED or equivalent is required prior to participating into the lab and clinical
+practice education experience. - Valid CPR Health Care Provider "C" AED or equivalent is required prior to participating

-• Valid immunization is required prior to participating in the lab and clinical practice education experience.
+practice education experience. - Valid immunization is required prior to participating in the lab and clinical practice education experience.

-• Accepted applicants are required to provide evidence of current N95 respirator mask testing prior to entry into
+- Accepted applicants are required to provide evidence of current N95 respirator mask

-• Accepted applicants are required to provide evidence of 2015 Workplace Hazardous Materials Information
+the lab and clinical practice education experience. - Accepted applicants are required to provide evidence of 2015 Workplace Hazardous Materials

 System (WHMIS) Globally Harmonized System (GHS) certification prior to entry into the lab and clinical practice